 Colorectal Surgery: Recovering in the Hospital and at HomeWhen the surgery is done, you'll be taken to the recovery room (also called the post-anesthesia care unit or PACU).
 Here, your blood pressure, pulse, and breathing will be carefully monitored.
-You'll also receive pain medication to keep you comfortable.
+You'll also receive pain medicine to keep you comfortable.
 When you're ready, you'll be moved to a regular hospital room.
 You'll then be monitored closely to be sure you're healing well.
 Your hospital stay may last from a few days to a week, or longer.
 Once home, follow instructions to help ensure a full recovery.

-Recovering at Home
+Recovering at home

 Being active helps your body heal.
 But you must protect your healing incisions.
 Follow these guidelines:

-Walk as much as you feel up to.
+- Walk as much as you feel up to.